 Learning mentors support families and learners and help them reach their goals by:

-Neighbourhood teachers are BC certified teachers who work face-to-face with their own family group.
-Some neighbourhood teachers also work face-to-face with other families in their vicinity.
+Neighbourhood teachers are BC certified teachers who work face-to-face with students in a close proximity.
 Neighborhood teachers have all the same responsibilities as regular learning mentors with the added advantage of ongoing direct contact.

 EA Roles & Responsibilities

-EAs, under the direction of the teacher, have the role of providing supports for special needs students and any student needing extra help.
+EAs, under the direction of the Learning mentor, have the role of providing supports for special needs students and any student needing extra help.
 EAs provide teachers with feedback which aids in the teacher’s assessment of the student.